fanfeum/EMTR_ML/README.md

 ```

 ## Loadig the dataset, extracting the feature vectors, and training the model
-Open jupyter notebook in the current directory
+-Open jupyter notebook in the current directory
 ```
 jupyer notebook
 ```
-open and run '1sesnor.ipynb'
+-open and run '1sesnor.ipynb'

 ## Visualizing the evaluation results